-The Board intends to continue the Plan indefinitely, but reserves the right to amend or terminate the Plan in its sole discretion.
+The Board intends to continue the Plan indefinitely, but reserves the right to amend or terminate it in its sole discretion.
 Upon termination of the Plan, benefits will be administered consistent with regulations of the Pension Benefit Guaranty Corporation ("PBGC").
-If the Plan is terminated, your benefits could be reduced to the level of benefits guaranteed by the PBGC.
-See "Federal Insurance," below, for a description of the benefits the PBGC guarantees.
+If the Plan is terminated or otherwise amended, your benefits could be reduced to the level of benefits guaranteed by the PBGC.
+See "Federal Insurance" below, for a description of the benefits the PBGC guarantees.